Keep Your Animal Friends Safe – Add Pets to Your Will

 What if your caretaker just ends up giving the pet to a shelter and using the money for his or her own selfish gains?
 LegalShield provider law firms will be on the side of you and your pet – not the side of who gets the most money.
 While preparing your pet trust with a LegalShield Provider Law Firm, you get to make the calls for how your animal friend receives care.
 As the settlor, you can name the pet or pets who are inheriting your possessions and finances.
 The trustee is the person responsible for overseeing the trust, and the caretaker is the main party who will care for the pet in your absence.

 One of the best ways to ensure that your caretaker doesn’t sneak in a secret “replacement” pet is actually quite simple.
 Be very specific in your description of your pet.
-That way, the trustee can always know whether the pet being cared for is the real deal.
+That way, the trustee can always know whether the pet is cared for.
 If the caretaker tries to do something that goes against your prescribed wishes for your friend, the trustee can put a stop to it.